When is Earth Hour 2014 in Toronto? What can you do during Earth Hour in Toronto? Are you ready for it?

 I’d also been confused by “Earth Day” versus “Earth Hour”.
 Although the official 2014 Earth Day in Canada will be observed on April 22, the Earth Day Canada web site’s link to its events shows a hodgepodge of dates as it covers a variety of cities.
 The entire site is well worth a visit; but it’s tricky to find something in your own city.

 Looking for More Annual Events or a Holiday in Toronto Canada?

 You can find more annual events for your vacation in Toronto Ontario; or for local residents wanting things to do in Toronto this weekend.

-This blog tracks many of the annual Toronto events that I find interesting, and provides ideas for fascinating, free or frugal things to do in Toronto.
+This blog tracks many of the annual Toronto events that I find interesting, with ideas for free or frugal things to do in Toronto.
 I especially like to cover summer attractions and special events in Toronto Canada; but especially for Canadian holidays.

 Disclaimer: DeHaan Services has no relationship to the organizer(s); I am not reimbursed for writing this article.
 However, DeHaan Services does write web site or advertising copy for clients.
-Our skills are demonstrated in online articles in Decoded Science, Decoded Pregnancy and my Fitness and Weight Control blog.
-That’s why DeHaan Services highlights those online articles on this site.
+Our skills are demonstrated in online articles in Decoded Science, Decoded Pregnancy and other selected online sites.
+That’s why DeHaan Services highlights some of those online articles here.

 Click the “Toronto Events” category at the bottom of the right-hand column for recent articles in this category.
 Thanks!

-Thanks for reading about six civic museums where you can enjoy the 2014 Family Day in Toronto.
+Thanks for reading about Earth Hour 2014 in Toronto.